kmarusek/1010/wp-content/plugins/eps-301-redirects/readme.txt

 * Replacing an old site design with a new site design
 * Overhauling or re-organizing your existing WordPress content
 * You have content that expires (or is otherwise no longer available) and you wish to redirect users elsewhere

+**Is the 404 error log GDPR friendly?**
+The 404 error log does not collect user IPs.
+It collects the following data: timestamp of the event, the (404) URL that was opened, and the user-agent string.

 **External libraries used in the project**